 • Clean and safe solution – no risk of leakages

 Many chemical processes require large varying volumes of nitrogen, argon and oxygen for inert ion or purging, hydrogen as a catalyst, and many other gases.
 SmartMeasurement™’s ATMF series of thermal mass flow meters, measures mass flow directly without the need of external pressure and temperature compensation.
 SmartMeasurement™’s ATMF thermal mass flow meters measure very low gas flows for leakage monitoring with very little pressure drop in the process.
-The ATMF Series features wide flow turndown ratios up to 800:1, integral or remote electronic configurations, HART, or Modbus outputs and have both CSA/FM and ATEX approvals.
-Moreover NIST traceable calibration certificates are supplied with every flow meter.
+The ATMF Series features wide flow turndown ratios up to 800:1, integral or remote electronic configurations, HART, or Modbus outputs, and have both CSA/FM and ATEX approvals.
+Moreover, NIST traceable calibration certificates are supplied with every flow meter.

-• Excellent turn-down ratios, low flows of 0.02mps up to 203 mps
+• Excellent turn-down ratios, low flows of 0.02mps up to 203mps

 Flare/waste gas monitoring

 SmartMeasurement™’s ATMF series thermal mass flow meters are used to measure total gas flow to flare stacks and in feed lines to the main flare headers.
-The ATMF series thermal mass flow meters features a no-moving-parts design, high reliability with durable construction and extremely low flow range detection as mandated by EPA regulations.
+The ATMF series thermal mass flow meters feature a no-moving-parts design, high reliability with durable construction and extremely low flow range detection as mandated by EPA regulations.
 ATMF series thermal mass flow meters are also used to balance and optimize the control of blower/louver adjustment for smokeless flares.
 An optional retractable packing gland assembly permits hot tap installation and retraction of the flow element without system shutdown.
-User-friendly microprocessor-based electronics and a built-in keypad provides high performance, and easy on-site programming.
+User-friendly microprocessor-based electronics and a built-in keypad provide high performance and easy on-site programming.

 • Direct mass flow measurement of any gas with self-diagnostic capabilities